Thank you for being a part of Arcola Church's Summer in the Arts Camps 2026!

 9am - 4pm, Camp Showcase Friday @ 4:15pm

 Campers will explore the basics of performing and visual arts by rotating between daily core classes in art, rhythm, voice, and instruments.
 In the afternoon, students will have the opportunity to attend the electives that they chose before camp (selections take place in June), which include drama, dance, guitar, ukulele, photography, and strings, and more!
 Fun outdoor games and camp traditions like water day are also scattered throughout the week.
-Before and after care available!
+Before and after care available and will open at a later date!

 Musical Drama Camp (Rising 7th-12th Graders)

 Campers will integrate all the elements of showcasing a musical theatre production at this full day drama camp!
-Guided by musical theater teachers and experienced performers through a workshop, auditions, and a camp week of rehearsals, campers will prepare and perform Frozen Jr. at the end of the week.
-In the afternoon, students will also participate in elective classes and fun camp activities.
-Before and after care available!
+Guided by musical theater teachers and experienced performers through a workshop, auditions, and a camp week of rehearsals, campers will prepare and perform Willy Wonka, Jr. at the end of the week.
+Before and after care will be available!

 Meet The Directors